2sic/2sxc-docs/2sxc Docs Generator/basics/app/content-app/index.md

 ## Technical Details

-1. Each Site/Portal has an own primary Content App
+1. Each Site/Portal has an own Content App
-1. The ID of the Content-App is `Content` while other Apps have a GUID as the primary ID
+1. The ID of the Content-App is `Content` while other Apps have a GUID as the ID

 ---